Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Large Language Model Safety

 Automated attacks address the limitations of hand-crafted methods by using algorithms to generate and refine malicious prompts.
 Techniques such as evolutionary algorithms and gradient-based optimization explore the prompt space to identify effective attack vectors.

 Deng et al. \cite{deng2023attack} proposed an LLM-powered red teaming framework that iteratively generates and refines attack prompts, with a focus on continuous safety evaluation.
 Liu et al. \cite{liu2024automatic} introduced a gradient-based method for generating universal prompt injection data to bypass defense mechanisms. \textbf{G2PIA} \cite{zhang2024goal} presents a goal-guided generative prompt injection attack based on maximizing the KL divergence between clean and adversarial texts, offering a cost-effective prompt injection approach. \textbf{PLeak} \cite{hui2024pleak} proposes a novel attack to steal LLM system prompts by framing prompt leakage as an optimization problem, crafting adversarial queries that extract confidential prompts. \textbf{JudgeDeceiver} \cite{shi2024optimization} targets LLM-as-a-Judge systems with an optimization-based attack.
 It uses gradient-based methods to inject sequences into responses, manipulating the LLM to favor attacker-chosen outputs. \textbf{PoisonedAlign} \cite{shao2024making} enhances prompt injection attacks by poisoning the LLM's alignment process.
 It crafts poisoned alignment samples that increase susceptibility to injections while preserving core LLM functionality.
+Additionally, \textbf{PROMPTFUZZ} \cite{yu2024promptfuzz} adapts software fuzzing techniques to automatically generate a diverse set of prompt injections, enabling systematic robustness testing of LLMs.